rotorflight/rotorflight-firmware/docs/SITL/Readme.md

 $ git clone https://github.com/xuhao1/RealFlightBridge.git
 ```

-Import the quadcopter for RealFlight and BetaFlight at __models/Quadcopter X Betaflight - flightaxis_AV.RFX__ in RealFlightBridge.
+Import the quadcopter for RealFlight and rotorflight at __models/Raptor720-rotorflight-flightaxis_AV.RFX__ or __models/SAB GOBLIN 570 (Lighthorse)_EA__ in RealFlightBridge.
 A detailed guide for improtanting can be found [here](https://ardupilot.org/dev/docs/sitl-with-realflight.html).
 Moreover, update the setting of RealFlight to allow API.
 ![](./imgs/rf_settings.jpg)